ryan-moreno/BMI_775_project/README.md

 - Lasso method
   - predictor variables $x^i$ are the expression levels of regulator genes
   - response variables $y_i$ are expression levels of each target gene
-  - TODO: How are the regulator and response variables separated in the Monte-Carlo simulation??

-- Cell line characteristic-specific gene network estimated using SiGN-L1

 ## Differential subnetwork identification